Safety and Security

 Selecting and Monitoring Program Locations with Safety in Mind

 When considering regions of the world to send program participants, we confer with the U.S. Department of State and the Oversees Advisory Security Council, in addition to safety and security consultants such as International SOS.
-AJWS's in-country partners and tour operators (for Study Tours) also advise us on safety and security matters prior to and during programs.
+AJWS's in-country partners and tour operators also advise us on safety and security matters prior to and during programs.

 Furthermore, AJWS only works with established non-governmental organizations (NGOs) that have adequate infrastructure to host foreign visitors.